EO4wellness/T-I-L/polyglot/gales/Castle-2/Wedi.md

 * Dych chi wedi gwisgo'r siwt (Have you worn the suit?)
 * Ydan nhw wedi cael bath eto?
 (Have they had a bath yet?)
 * Dych chi wedi cael bath eto?
 (Have you had a bath yet?)
+* Dych chi wedi bwydo'r ci?
+(Have you fed the dog?)
+* Dych chi wedi mynd allan?
+(Have you gone out?)
+* Dw i wedi ysgubo yma.
+(I have swept here)
+* Dw i wedi glanhau'r teganau eto.
+(I have cleaned the toys again)
+* Dw i wedi mynd ma's.
+(I have gone out.)
+* Dych chi wedi tacluso'r ddesg?
+(Have you tidied up the desk?)

 # Coursework Notes: